-Puddletown’s program for ages 3 to 6 meets at the following times:
+Puddletown’s preschool-kindergarten program for ages 3 to 6 meets at the following times:

-Puddletown’s preschool and kindergarten program is for children ages 3 through 6.
-Our program fosters growth in independence and problem solving; the development of order, concentration, and coordination; the nurturing of communication skills and interdependence; and the stimulation of the child’s joy in discovery and learning.
-We often refer to the projects that children do during the day as work.
+Puddletown’s preschool-kindergarten program is for children ages 3 through 6.
+Our program fosters growth in independence and problem solving; the development of order, concentration, and coordination; nurturing of communication skills and interdependence; and the stimulation of the child’s joy in discovery and learning.
+We often refer to the projects and activities that children do during the day as work.
 We make an effort to make the idea of doing work as something that carries good connotations and that we take the choices a child makes throughout the day seriously and believe that the child is indeed working on the process of self creation.

 In the classrooms for 3-6 year olds, the learning environment is based on the Montessori Method—an approach to learning that engages the five senses, kinetic movement, spatial refinement, and small and large motor skill coordination.
 Puddletown uses this method as a basis for studying language, science, mathematics, music, art, and other subjects.
 In addition to children’s development of movement that is inherent within the activities in the classroom, children have additional opportunities to develop gross motor skills outdoors during our playtime.